selinbulbul/ecommerce-scrape/Sales Data/Readme.md

 To modify and include the missing informations in sales table, you have to use SQL Joins and ensure the number of record counts after each operation.

-To SUM UP, you should recieve the below 7 datasets:
+To SUM UP, the below 7 datasets:

     sales.csv
     dslr.csv